lauringlab/COVID19SequenceCompile/README.md

 ---

 There is another python script that takes the generated .fasta file and replaces the barcode string with the matching sample ID string.
-Once this .fasta file has been created, it will be used in the Pangolin, Next Clade, and GISAID uploads.
+Once this .fasta file has been created, it will be used in the Pangolin, Next Clade, and GISAID systems [prep_fasta_for_gisaid.py].

 ---